Incorporating Geo-Diverse Knowledge into Prompting for Increased Geographical Robustness in Object Recognition: Approach

-\textit{Acquiring knowledge.} We follow \cite{menon2022visual}, but instead of gathering one set of feature descriptors $\mathcal{D}(c)$ for each $c$, we collect a set \emph{per country}.
-For each class $c$ and geography $g$, we prompt the LLM with following prompt template, consisting of an example question, answer, and format, to generate descriptor lists $\mathcal{D}_g(c)$.
-We use 1-shot prompting (give an example in the prompt) to capture geographically representative object designs and context, as exemplified with the descriptors for Japanese \textit{ofuro}\begin{CJK}{UTF8}{min} (お風呂\end{CJK}, \textit{bathtub}) below:
+\textit{Acquiring knowledge.} We follow \cite{menon2022visual}, but instead of gathering one set of feature descriptors $\mathcal{D}(c)$ for each $c$, we collect sets \emph{per country}.
+For each class $c$ and geography $g$, we prompt the LLM to generate descriptor lists $\mathcal{D}_g(c)$, using a template consisting of an example question, answer, and format.
+We use 1-shot prompting to show how to capture geographically representative object designs and contexts.
+Our prompt exemplifies this below, using the descriptors for Japanese \textit{ofuro}\begin{CJK}{UTF8}{min} (お風呂\end{CJK}, \textit{bathtub}):

 \begin{quote} \textbf{Q:} What are useful features for distinguishing a \underline{bathtub} in a photo that I took in \underline{Japan}?\\ \textbf{A:} There are several useful visual features to tell there is a \underline{bathtub} in a photo that I took in \underline{Japan}: \\ - short in length and deep \\ - square shape \\ - wooden, plastic, or steel material \\ - white or brown color \\ - benches on side \\ - next to shower \\ \textbf{Q:} What are useful features for distinguishing $<$category$>$ in a photo that I took in $<$country$>$?\\ \textbf{A:} There are several useful visual features to tell there is/are $<$category$>$ in a photo that I took in $<$country$>$: \end{quote}